fbpx

 Our trips include airport transfer on the first and last day of the expedition.
 If you are arriving earlier or staying on in Cabo we can drop you off at your hotel for $15.00 US per person.
-If you would like a private transfer at any time the cost is $175.00 per van up to 10 persons one way.
-Stays in La Paz we can arrange for you (with the exception of anything north of Cost Baja Resort) as an extended courtesy and one Margarita!
+If you would like a private transfer at any time the cost is $300.00 per van up to 10 persons one way.

-There is also a company EcoBaja Tours that do offer transfers from La Paz and Cabo round trip at a cost of approx. $545.00 Pesos per person one way.
+There is also a company EcoBaja Tours that do offer transfers from Cabo to La Paz one way or round trip at a cost of approx. 645 pesos per person one way.
 It entails booking online with no phone support.
-I personally use it but have had issues in July with vehicles and no air conditioning.
-But I still use them when necessary.
-They are a good company!
+I personally use it but have had issues in the past.
+Recent months it has been good.
+While I reccommend them we take no responsibility for any outcomes.
 Please feel free to contact us to discuss any transportation needs you may require outside of our service.

-No worries, many of our guests travel solo.
-The vessel has accommodations for 24 guests, but we cap our group sizes to 18 guests plus 2 naturalists.
-Consequently, there is the odd cabin that only one person will occupy.
-We will try to arrange single accommodation or put you together with a suitable partner.
+No worries, we will try to arrange single accommodation or put you together with a suitable partner.
 The wonderful part about these trips is the opportunity to meet new friends.
+There is a supplemental charge if we cannot find a suitable partner or if you prefer private accomodations.

-For the first couple of days there are other boats around our anchoring spots.
-However, later on in the trip, we are usually the only ones in most of the areas we explore.
-The Adventure self-contained with freshwater, food, fuel, etc. Imagine having the whales, dolphins, and beaches to ourselves – you couldn’t ask for a better playground.
-Once we have departed, the only other human interaction, outside of our onboard guests, are the folks at the remote communities we will be visiting In the event of an emergency the Adventure is equipped with a satellite phone, cell phone, VHF and single band radio.
+We are usually the only ones in most of the areas we explore.
+The ship is self-contained with freshwater, food, fuel, etc. Imagine having the whales, dolphins, and beaches to ourselves – you couldn’t ask for a better playground.
+Once we have departed, the only other human interaction, outside of our onboard guests, are the folks at the remote communities we may visit.
+The ship is equipped with a satellite phone, cell phone, WiFi and VHF and single band radio.

 During the months of February to July the average temperature in the Sea of Cortez ranges from 20 – 38º Celsius (68 – 100ºF), getting progressively warmer into the year.
 The days can become quite warm and in the evenings, the temperature is much cooler and may require a sweatshirt or light jacket.